nikitommy/eventdata-process/README.md

-# eventdata-process
+# EVDI-dataprocess-personal
-Different event camera data processing methods
+Event camera data processing methods for EVDI,only use for academic.